theyogeshkaushik/Project-Network-Intrusion-Detection-and-Response2/README.md

 Whether you're learning network defense or building your red team toolkit, this project is designed to bridge the gap between theory and real-world action.

-🧠 What You'll Learn
+You can learn :
 How to deploy and configure an Intrusion Detection System (IDS) using Snort, Ways to simulate normal and malicious traffic in a virtual lab , How to analyze packets and detect anomalies using Wireshark.

 Practical techniques to respond to detected intrusions.

-🧰 Tools & Technologies
+Tools & Technologies
 Tool	           Purpose
 VirtualBox	     Virtual environment setup
 Ubuntu	        OS for Client & IDS VMs